 19. Ghostface Killah

-Ghostface Killah (real name: Dennis Coles), is also a member of the Wu-Tang Clan.
-Dennis fortunately had a very successful solo career as well, having released his first project ‘Ironman’ in 1996.
+Ghostface Killah (real name: Dennis Coles), is a member of the Wu-Tang Clan with a networth of 17 million dollars according to Celebrity Net Worth.
+Dennis fortunately had a very successful solo career as well, having released his first project Ironman in 1996.
 He has many views on his collab videos, however his most famous solo music video is Cherchez, with almost 3 million views.
 While specific information about his drug dealing days can not be found, based off the Wu Tang Manual by RZA, Ghostface was one of the members who sold drugs and even got shot by rival dealers.

 18. Killer Mike